Full-Stack Developer Roadmap

 What you'll build by the end

 You'll build Vault — an AI-powered personal knowledge base.
-Users sign up, save bookmarks and notes, organize them into collections, and upload files.
-AI auto-generates summaries and tags for saved content, and a semantic search lets you find anything by meaning.
-The app has a polished Tailwind UI with dark mode, real-time updates across tabs, protected routes, a clean REST API, and streaming AI responses.
-Each module adds a real layer to the same product — by the end, you'll have a deployed full-stack app that demonstrates everything in this roadmap.
+Users sign up, save bookmarks and notes, organize them into collections, upload files, and chat with their own data via RAG.
+The app has a polished Tailwind UI with dark mode, real-time updates across tabs, protected routes, a clean REST API, streaming AI responses, a full test suite, observability, and a CI/CD pipeline that deploys on merge.
+By the final module, Vault is the kind of project that demonstrates real full-stack competence end-to-end.

 Full Curriculum